 OLBPD patrons can expect to borrow audio or braille books such as they might find in print at a local public library.
 The OLBPD library collection includes braille books and audio or talking books on cassette or digital cartridge.
-OLBPD also lends described VHS videos and DVD’s, and Playaway pre-loaded digital audio books.
+OLBPD also lends described VHS videos and DVD’s and Blu-Ray titles, as well as Playaway pre-loaded digital audio books.
 OLBPD does not lend large print books.
 Cleveland Public Library houses a large print collection.
 Check with your local public library for books in large print.

 Equipment and Accessories

 OLBPD works in partnership with the State Library of Ohio Talking Book Program.
 The State Library of Ohio Talking Book Program acts as the machine lending agency loaning equipment and accessories to eligible participants for the State of Ohio.
-Equipment available includes digital talking book machines and recorded cassette machines as well as accessories for cassette machines which include headphone, extension lever, amplifier, breath switch, and digital player headphone and flash drive adapters.
+Equipment available includes digital talking book machines and recorded cassette machines as well as accessories for cassette machines which includes headphones, extension levers, amplifier, breath switch, along with digital player headphones and flash drive elbow adapters.

 The OLBPD online public access catalog (OPAC) allows readers who have a computer with Internet access to search OLBPD’s collection of books, place reserves, make service requests, update their reading interest and patron information, and much more.
 In order to make requests and service changes, patrons will need a user name and password provided by OLBPD.
 Simply contact OLBPD for your user name and password that can be used immediately.
 The OLBPD OPAC is located at http://www.klas.com/talkingbooks/ohio.